ash-mcc/dcs/a-scrapbook-of-prior-work.md

 * [The story of waste management in the UK](https://www.youtube.com/watch?v=-C6v_X_FtWI)
    * Be in a better place for another _sea change_ in waste management a la the one brought about by the 1950s Clean Air Act which resulted in a change of the composition of the household bin ...half the weight but bulkier trash because of 1950s end-of-austerity and the rise of the self-service shop in which goods where packaged.
 * [My Recycling Wales](https://myrecyclingwales.org.uk/) is a pretty site that provides information about how/where Welsh waste is processed.
 It gets its data from [Waste Data Flow](https://www.wastedataflow.org).
+* [This article](https://resource.co/article/uk-local-authority-league-table-201819-right-track) is from a magazine called _resource.co_ that contains nice data-backed articles about waste.

 ## Opportunities

 * [Open Data Institute: Open standards and open APIs](https://theodi.org/topic/open-standards-and-open-apis/)
     * "When open data is standardised and uses an open API, it's easier to read and access, creating opportunities for startups, researchers and communities to innovate with it."
+* The 9 year old [Christie Commission Report](https://www.gov.scot/publications/commission-future-delivery-public-services/) has messages in it that back our DCS participatory design and open data approaches:
+    * "ensure that our public services are built around people and communities, their needs, aspirations, capacities and skills, and work to build up their autonomy and resilience"
+    * "improve transparency and consistency"

 ## Requirements